naevtamarkus/homeassistant-statistics-cli/README.md

    ```

 2. In a text editor or spreadsheet, edit the `old_sensor.csv` file:
-   - Remove the rows you don't want to migrate to the new sensor
+   - Remove the rows you don't want to migrate to the new sensor.
+This might include all data from the `statistics_short_term` table.
    - Remove the ID column values (or set to empty) to create new records, leaving the data and dates untouched
    - Change the metadata_id of all entries of the old sensor to match that of the `new_sensor.csv`